 Welcome to Playing with Polygons, PwP, a website that I am using to organize materials for an interactive book I am writing based upon a series of interrelated Excel files.
 These files use the vertices of regular polygons (obtained by connecting successive points that are equally spaced around a circle) to frame each image and are controlled by Up/Down 🞁/🞃 Scroll Arrows and Click-Boxes ☑ so users need not be familiar with Excel to play with the files.
-The Excel files are supplemented by web materials created by Liam Myles (for example, watch the Spinning Needle Star image in the upper left corner above (and discussed in File 2 explainers) get created as a connected series of 144 line segments by clicking Toggle Drawing).
+The Excel files are supplemented by web materials created by Liam Myles (for example, watch the Spinning Needle Star image in the upper left corner above (and discussed in File 2 explainers) get created as a connected series of 147 line segments by clicking Toggle Drawing).
 By playing with the arrows and watching what happens, even very young users begin to see patterns … that is, they begin to make connections between numbers and images.
 If you want to very quickly dive into the string art material, I suggest you click here.

 Such interactive play strengthens mathematical intuition and encourages learning even in the absence of formal discussion of a topic.
 To take the simplest example, if each regular polygon with n sides has a vertex at the top of the circle then the first few look like: △ ◇ ⬠ ⬡ and we see that the bottom of the polygon will be flat if n is odd and pointed if n is even.
 Kindergartners can see this pattern … two years before even and odd is formally introduced into the curriculum according to Common Core State Standards, CCSS, 2.OA.3, or when that alternating pattern is more forcefully examined in grade four according to 4.OA.5, Generate and analyze patterns.
 Click here to read more about such interactive playing.